-Calling out all vegans: Hugo Boss has recently unveiled its first and most fabulous vegan suit.
+Hugo Boss has unveiled a completely vegan suit.

 The fashion house has put an animal-free twist on the menswear staple, which it has rolled out as part of its Spring/Summer 2020 collection.
 The summery, slim-fit suit, which was made using certified organic European linen, does not contain any animal-derived materials, including dyes, glues or chemical substances.
 It comes in colourways of beige, dark blue and black, and features a ‘PETA-Approved Vegan’ logo, a symbol designed by the animal rights organization PETA to highlight vegan clothing and accessories.

 “Designed as part of our commitment to sustainable production, this vegan suit is made in Germany with a streamlined fit and a woven micro pattern,” reads the description of the suit on the Boss website.